Florida Volleyball Closes Opening Weekend in Dominant Fashion - ESPN 98.1 FM - 850 AM WRUF

-Florida volleyball had a dream start to the season.
-This weekend, the number 15 Gators dominaated North Florida, East Tennessee State and Virginia in a home tournament.
+Florida volleyball couldn’t have asked for a better start to the season.

-The Gators beat East Tennessee State and Virginia on Saturday to improve to 3-0 in the season.
+Over the weekend, the No. 15 Gators dominated North Florida, East Tennessee State and Virginia at the O’Connell Center to kick start Mary Wise’s 32nd season at the program’s helm.

 East Tennessee State